 We have developed a novel algorithm that is able to cluster location streams in a heterogeneous dataset and produce results within milliseconds.
 The Luka API allows users to stream data for continuous analysis and subscribe to new location events.

 Manual visualisation of the Luka analysis algorithm.
-Luka receives GPS tracepoints and interprets locations visited (in numerical order, not semantically), routes, time spent at places, and more.
+Luka receives GPS tracepoints and interprets locations visited (in numerical order, not semantically), routes, time spent at places, your daily reach, and more.